 Right now, we’re doing well.
 We both still have jobs.
 Our online sales are down 90%, so our side income is unremarkable (and may continue for some time since people aren’t feeling very confident shopping for stuff they don’t need right now).
 But, it feels better to know that even if we both lose our jobs, we’ll be okay.

-We spend March and April doing so much work on the house late at night, on weekend, etc. We removed the popcorn ceilings, patched the drywall, textured, and painted.
+We spent March and April doing so much work on the house late at night, on weekends, etc. We removed the popcorn ceilings, patched the drywall, textured, and painted.
 We had the carpet replaced (we hired that one out).
 We installed hardwood flooring in the living room so the whole main floor has hardwood.
 We sanded down the existing hardwood and then stained and finished the whole thing so they matched.
 We drywalled a storage area into a little playroom for the kids.
 We exposed a structural beam that was hidden under drywall and finished it.
 We’ve painted.
 We’ve patched.
-The most frustrating part of all of it is that we have all been on top of each other during this whole thing when we have another big house just down the road that we could be using but still needed so much work.
+The most frustrating part of all of it is that we have all been on top of each other during this whole thing when we have another big house just down the road that we could have been using but still needed so much work.
 Now the main stuff is done and we can finally move in starting this week!
 Remember how I said we enjoyed house projects?
 No one warned me about popcorn ceilings.
 Do.
 Not.
 Like.
 And I’m glad we’re done with some big projects, because it’s been pretty exhausting.

 With Mr. T and I both working, I had said that my goal was to max out all the retirement accounts for the first time ever.
 It seems weird making financial goals right now, but since that was the goal I made in January, we’ll go with it and give ourselves grace if we don’t succeed (like basically every year. ha ha).
 I’m channeling the person on Amazon that bought one of my 2020 planners this week.
 (Like, you’re actually doing PLANNING for 2020?!
 Who IS this person!?)
 Here goes: